 Weekly implant clinic

 At least one-half day per week is designated for the chief resident and third-year residents to see pre-op implant patients, perform implant placement, sinus lift procedures, and soft and hard tissue preprosthetic operations.
-In addition, when an upper level resident (chief or third year residents) are on the dental school rotation, they perform evaluation and placement of implants.
+This dedicated time ensures that each resident can follow their implant patients all the way from consult to surgery to restoration.
 A faculty member with advanced implant experience supervises this clinic and provides expertise in implants.

 Facial cosmetic clinic